AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 1. Click **Create**.
 1. In the dialog that appears, click **Trust it**.
 1. Verify that the site app has access to the site collection by clicking the **Site collection app permissions** link in Site Settings.
-1. Repeat the steps above for the remaining site collections, then continue with [Create a Workfront SharePoint integration instance](#create2).
+1. Repeat the steps above for the remaining site collections, then continue with [Create a Workfront SharePoint integration instance](#create-a-workfront-sharepoint-integration-instance).

-### Create a Workfront SharePoint integration instance
+### Create a Workfront SharePoint integration instance {#create-a-workfront-sharepoint-integration-instance}

 When you have created a site app in SharePoint, you can now copy information from the site app into Workfront.
 The site app is an app principal and acts as the conduit through which OAuth requests are made to access documents within site collections.